burlesona/httppromise/Readme.md

   in a very noisy way, which I adore.
 So, there's that.

 *Version 1.1.1 (November 11, 2015)*
-- Merge PR from Travis Nesland to fix issue of HTTPromiseRequestFormat not being found when lib is loaded through NPM.
+- Merge PR from Travis Nesland to fix issue of HttpPromiseRequestFormat not being found when lib is loaded through NPM.
 - Update dist and package.json

 *Version 1.1 (August 13, 2015)*